Leo Hoegh: Iowa Attorney General

-Governor of Iowa
+Governorship (1955-1957)

 In 1954, Hoegh was elected Governor of Iowa, winning a close contest over Democrat Clyde Edsel Herring, son of the former Iowa Governor and U.S. Senator, Clyde Herring.

 As chief executive, he championed the cause of education and orchestrated a major increase in funding for the state universities and the public schools.
 He also worked to improve the state's mental institutions, changing the focus from custody to caring for and curing the mentally ill.
 He urged recognition of the union shop, legislative reapportionment to 'reduce the control of rural areas over the cities,' funds to promote industrial expansion, and a reduction in the voting age from 21 to 18.

 In 1955, he appointed Iowa's first "Commission to Study Discrimination in Employment."
 The Commission's report, issued the following year, identified by name the employers and supervisors alleged to have discriminated on the basis of race or religion, and recommended adoption of a state fair employment practices act.
 A supporter of labor unions, Hoegh urged repeal of the right-to-work law in the state.

 To balance the budget while accomplishing his ambitious agenda, Hoegh sought to increase revenues by more than $31 million, to be collected through proposed increases in the taxes on beer, cigarettes and gasoline, a capital-gains tax and extension of the sales tax to include services.
 The Republican-controlled General Assembly approved enough tax increases to bring in $22 million a year, and Hoegh found himself labelled by his Democratic opponents as "High-Tax Hoegh."
 Meanwhile, his support for a union shop alienated a traditional ally of Iowa Republicans, the Iowa Manufacturers Association, without disturbing labor's allegiance to the Iowa Democratic Party.

 In his race for re-election in 1956, Hoegh won the Republican primary.
 Two weeks before the election, Time Magazine placed Hoegh's face on its cover.
 The cover story ended with this prediction:

 His principal problem is that he has caught the spirit of an era that is beginning to recognize the need for a resurgence of good local and state government—and, in doing so, he has perhaps stirred his quiet state too much.
 But if he has gone too far too fast, he can take a governor's small comfort from the conviction that one year—if not this year—his state will forget the anthills and look with satisfaction on the considerable movements of home-grown progressive government.

 Hoegh lost to Democratic nominee Herschel C. Loveless, by 29,469 votes.